swei5/michigan_notes/EECS-485/17 Info Retrieval III - Scaling Search.md

 	MergeBlocks(f1, ..., fn) => fmerged
 ```

 `ParseNextBlock` accumulates `termid` - `docid` pairs in memory **until block is full**, and `BSBI-Invert` generates small in-memory inverted index.
-In simple terms, we first build a series of small in-memory inverted indexes, writing each one to disk, then merge them.
+In simple terms, we first build a series of small in-memory inverted indices, writing each one to disk, then merge them.

 ![[Pasted image 20231116154546.png|400]]